 Application Deadline: Friday, February 7th, 2020

 The Penn Museum offers paid and unpaid summer internship opportunities for undergraduate and graduate students, and recent graduates from any college or university.
 Please see below for more information about eligibility for funding.
-Interns participate in a 9-week Museum Practice Program, meeting each week to learn about the Penn Museum’s various departments, collections, exhibitions, programs, and methodologies.
-The Penn Museum strongly encourages applications from students who are members of groups underrepresented in careers related to museums and anthropology.
+The internship is made up of two parts: interns are placed in a Museum department and work on a project under a departmental supervisor; each week interns come together for the Museum Practice Program overseen organized by the Summer Internship coordinator.
+The program includes orientation, weekly lectures, collections tours, a field trip to a local museum, and final presentations.
+The Penn Museum strongly encourages applications from students who are members of groups underrepresented in careers related to museums

 How to Apply

-- A 400-word maximum essay describing how your skills, interests, and experiences relate to the department (or departments) to which you are applying
+- A 500-word maximum essay describing how your skills, interests, and experiences relate to the department (or departments) to which you are applying

 - A cover letter*